aquastripe/DenseCLIP/README.md

 ## Issues

-- Encoding for each template cost 2 GB memory.
-85 templates may consume 170 GB memory.
+- ~~Encoding for each template cost 2 GB memory.
+85 templates may consume 170 GB memory.~~ (resolved)